 - calamine and other lotions that dry your skin

 - topical antibiotic ointments such a neomycin

-- benzocaine and other numbing agents
+- benzocaine and other numbing medications

 - chronic leg ulcers

-- bone infection (osteomyelitis)
+- osteomyelitis, which is a bone infection

 - permanent scarring